sschwindt/econnect/docs/team.rst

 .. figure:: https://www.iws.uni-stuttgart.de/img/iws/mitarbeiter/Sebastian_Schwindt_LWW.jpg?__scale=w:220,h:220,cx:0,cy:94,cw:750,ch:750
     :alt: schwindt
-    :width: 25%
     :figwidth: 100%
     :align: right

 Dr. sc.
 Sebastian Schwindt is the head of the hydro-morphodynamics research group Institute for Modelling Hydraulic and Environmental Systems (IWS, University of Stuttgart).
 His research focuses on numerical analyses, Python programming, sediment transport, ecohydraulics, and ecosystem design.
 He completed his Bachelor (2010) and Master (2012) studies at the Technical University of Munich (Germany) in Environmental Engineering and accomplished his doctorate at the Ecole Polytechnique fédérale de Lausanne (EPFL, Switzerland).
 Between 2017 and 2019, Sebastian Schwindt pursued postdoctoral research at the University of California, Davis (USA) with Prof. Greg Pasternack.
 The emphasis of his postdoctoral research was on the ecohydraulic enhancement of the Yuba River (California, USA).

 In this project, he is the PI on behalf of the research team from the University of Stuttgart.

 Silke Wieprecht